atul-wankhade/Spec-Center/README.md

 **API:** localhost:8080/adduser<br/>
 **Method:** POST<br/>
 **Description:** <br/>1.
 Only superadmin can add user in company, by giving role for user in json body.

 <br/> 2.
-Once user is added in company, same time in role collection we are updating role of that user in company.
+Once user is added in company, same time in role collection we are updating role of that user in company.<br/>

 <br/> 3.
 After that, updating the articlerole collection for each article in company with newly user role on each article(articlerole).

 **Payload**: